-- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - compensation paid while not a Participant in the component of the Plan for which compensation is being used will be excluded. - bonuses will be excluded. - overtime will be excluded.

-• military differential wage payments will generally be excluded.
-However, military differential wage payments will be included for purposes of The inclusion is effective the later of January 1, 2009, or the Effective Date of the Plan.

-• compensation paid after you terminate is generally excluded for Plan purposes.
-However, the following amounts will be included in compensation even though they are paid after you terminate employment, provided these amounts would otherwise have been considered compensation as described above and provided they are paid within 2 1/2 months after you terminate employment, or if later, the last day of the Plan Year in which you terminate employment:

-• compensation paid for services performed during your regular working hours, or for services outside your regular working hours (such as overtime or shift differential), or other similar payments that would have been made to you had you continued employment.

-• compensation paid for unused accrued bona fide sick, vacation or other leave, if such amounts would have been included in compensation if paid prior to your termination of employment and you would have been able to use the leave if employment had continued.
+- elective deferrals to this Plan and to any other plan or arrangement (such as a cafeteria plan) will be included. - compensation paid while not a Participant in the component of the Plan for which compensation is being used will be excluded. - reimbursements or other expense allowances, fringe benefits, moving expenses, deferred compensation, and welfare benefits will be excluded. - bonuses will be excluded. - commissions will be excluded. - Effective January 1, 2021, for employee deferrals and employer contributions, shift differential and overtime are included for all participants.
+With respect to employees at the Southampton Hospital site, (1) effective January 1, 2019, for employee deferrals, shift differential is included and overtime is excluded, and for employer contributions, shift differential and overtime are excluded; (2) effective August 1, 2019, for employee deferrals, shift differential and overtime are included, and for employer contributions, shift differential and overtime are excluded; and (3) effective January 1, 2020, for employee deferrals and employer contributions, shift differential and overtime are included.
+With respect to employees at the Eastern Long Island Hospital site, effective July 1, 2019, for employee deferrals and employer contributions, shift differential and overtime are included. - compensation paid after you terminate is generally excluded for Plan purposes.
+However, the following amounts will be included in compensation even though they are paid after you terminate employment, provided these amounts would otherwise have been considered compensation as described above and provided they are paid within 2 1/2 months after you terminate employment, or if later, the last day of the Plan Year in which you terminate employment: - compensation paid for services performed during your regular working hours, or for services outside your regular working hours (such as overtime or shift differential), or other similar payments that would have been made to you had you continued employment. - compensation paid for unused accrued bona fide sick, vacation or other leave, if such amounts would have been included in compensation if paid prior to your termination of employment and you would have been able to use the leave if employment had continued.

-• nonqualified unfunded deferred compensation if the payment is includible in gross income and would have been paid to you had you continued employment.